KhaiStudys/portfolio/README.md

 - Home Page - Done
 - Contact Page - In Progress
+  - Add Functionallity to the Send Button
-  - add Social Media Icons to Bottom of Contact Page!
+  - Add Links to Social Media Icons
-- Resume Page - In Progress - Desing in Figma
+- Resume Page - In Progress - Done
+- Project Showcase Page - Designing in figma
+- Write a Blog for Your First Project ( Personal Website ) - Pending
-- For Desktop - Pending
+- For Desktop - Done

+### **Elaborations**

+**Project Showcase Page**
+Build a simple grid or table for mobile to showcase your projects.
+Similar to that in the home page but in its own page!